rivas-lab/covid19/HLA/README.md

 # Worldwide population frequencies of HLA allelotypes

-We chatacterize the HLA allelotype frequencies across different populations.
+We summarized the HLA allelotype frequencies across different populations.
 We aggregate the allelotype frequencies from two resources: UK Biobank (four-digit HLA allelotype) and the [17th IHIW NGS HLA Data](http://17ihiw.org/17th-ihiw-ngs-hla-data/).

 We have the [HLA map app](https://biobankengine.shinyapps.io/hla-map/)[1] for vidualization of the frequency data.